Paul Alivisatos: Awards and honors

 In addition to those listed above, Alivisatos has held fellowships with the American Association for the Advancement of Science, the American Physical Society (1996), and the American Chemical Society.
-He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the Norwegian Academy of Science and Letters.

 Personal life

 Alivisatos is married to Nicole Alivisatos, a retired chemist, former editor of the journal Nano Letters, and daughter of the noted chemist, Gábor A. Somorjai.
 They have two daughters.